Camera algorithms

 • MMS Auto White Balance (AWB) algorithm

 Special attention is paid to the human skin tone and memory colors.
-When combined with advanced methods to control the saturation and color shift, the algorithm produces vivid pictures with excellent colors accuracy.
+When combined with advanced methods to control saturation and color shift, the algorithm produces vivid pictures with excellent color accuracy.

-It has advanced color analysis based on both potentially white colors and memory colors detection.
-Connection to AE for flash AWB
+It has advanced color analysis based on both potentially white colors and memory color detection.
+Connection to AE for flash AWB.

 • MMS Auto Focus (AF) algorithm

 AF provides excellent focusing accuracy.
-Specially designed algorithms are used to ensure optimal driving methods minimizing the drive time and increasing the speed and accuracy, as well as accommodating a broad range of production tolerances.
+Specially designed algorithms are used to ensure optimal driving methods, minimizing the drive time and increasing speed and accuracy, as well as accommodating a broad range of production tolerances.

 • Lens control